Two Decades of Lyme Disease: What’s Next?

 Final Thoughts: A Journey of Understanding and Healing

-Whether you’re newly diagnosed or have been battling symptoms for years, know this: You’re not alone.
-And the fight isn’t over.
+Whether newly diagnosed or facing symptoms for years, remember this: you are not alone, and this fight continues.

 Can long-term effects be managed?